Help us improve in just 2 minutes—share your thoughts in our reader survey.

 Endorsements

 On May 12, 2012, the Vermont Democratic Party State Committee endorsed Donovan.
-The Committee, which comprises 28 voting members, is allowed to endorse more than one candidate, and the vast majority of state party members and operatives expected it would extend dual support to Sorrell in the following weeks.[13]
+The Committee, which comprises 28 voting members, is allowed to endorse more than one candidate, and the vast majority of state party members and operatives expected it would extend dual support to Sorrell.[13]
 Then, on July 21, the Committee announced that Sorrell had failed to receive the requisite two-thirds majority vote, and would therefore not receive its endorsement.
-The announcement left many committee members "stunned," given the long-serving AG's solid Democratic credentials, which his opponent Donovan publicly affirmed.
-According to some committee voters, the snub may have resulted from Sorrell's inadequate communication and lobbying efforts with the party throughout the campaign to that point.[14]
+The announcement left many committee members stunned, given the long-serving AG's solid Democratic credentials, which his opponent Donovan publicly affirmed.
+According to some committee voters, the decision may have resulted from Sorrell's limited communication and lobbying efforts with the party throughout the campaign up to that point.[14]

 Polls

-Q: If the Democratic Primary were being held today, who would you support for the position of state attorney general: Bill Sorrell or T.J.
+Q: If the Democratic Primary was being held today, who would you support for the position of state attorney general: Bill Sorrell or T.J.
 Donovan?

 Attorney General Primary: Bill Sorrell vs. T.J.
 Donovan | |||||||||||||||||||